 "Well naturally, as head knight it is my duty to-"

 "Sir Ferdinand is head knight," Mauve corrected, eyeing her friend in hopes to see annoyance at her correction.
 It was visible.

-Mauve stifled a giggle, at the thought of Sir Ferdinand lost and naked in the halls he had grown up in.
-Once a proud, handsome knight just into middle adulthood It was a sad fact indeed that he was lost in the cuckoos nest after being kicked in the head by a unbreakable stallion, but seeing the storm of passion flash in Thomas's usually steady eyes always made Mauve laugh, especially since he had been after Ferdinands' job as long as she had known him.
+Mauve was sad at the thought of Sir Ferdinand lost and naked in the halls he had grown up in.
+Once a proud, handsome knight just into middle adulthood, now he had the makings of a fool.
+A sad fact indeed, that he was lost in the cuckoos nest after being kicked in the head by a unbreakable stallion, but seeing the storm of passion flash in Thomas's usually steady eyes always made Mauve laugh, especially since he had been after Ferdinands' job as long as she had known him.

-Thomas took a moment to calm his frustration before continuing with his question.
-"However, the journey will be long and tiresome and quite a ride from the castle, a two week journey.
-Old Patty is too sick to travel and it would seem we are in need of a cook."
+Thomas, momentarily frustrated, continued with his question.
+"However, the journey will be long and tiresome and quite a ride from the castle, two months or so – maybe longer if the weather doesn't hold up.
+Old Patty grows blinder by the day, and it would seem we are in need of a cooks assistant."

 Thomas rolled his eyes.
 "I'm asking you if you'd like to come along, you goose!
 Unless of course you'd prefer to stay here.
 What is it all those servant girls call you, Potato girl?
-Quite suits you, with all that grub on your face you're even starting to look like one."
+Quite suits you, with all that grime on your face, you're even starting to look like one."

 Mauve folded her scrawny arms across her chest, and studied her friend.

 "You're not selling your case very well," she said.
 "I may spend my days peeling potatoes, but I would say that is a far better fate than running from trolls and hiding from flea bitten savages."